 NOTE: This page addresses GED access for homeschooled students.
-If you are a parent who has a GED in lieu of a high school diploma and wishes to homeschool, please click here.
+See this page if you are a parent who has a GED in lieu of a high school diploma.

 Qualified homeschooled students have legal access to the General Educational Development (GED) high-school equivalency test.
 Through the work of Home Educators Association of Virginia and Home School Legal Defense, home instructed students age 16 or older may pursue this diploma option.
 Virginia Code § 22.1-254.2 describes eligibility for the GED and includes the following references to home instructed students:

 § 22.1-254.2.
 Testing for general educational development; eligibility; guidelines.